APPLICATION

 Stability

-No smearing of the package.
+No smearing on the package.
 No oxidation.

 Key quality parameters

-One of the most universal application
+One of the universal application.

 Design

-Machine design, volume, accessories : tumbler length, diameter and baffles design
+Machine design, volume, accessories: tumbler length, diameter, and baffles design.

 Operation